Two mothers stopped me in separate incidents today to tell me how much they miss the stage of toddlerhood that Allie’s in right now.

 There is something magical in this age, and I almost missed it.

 When did your toddlers first say I love you?
-Share the story in the comments.
+Share in the comments.